 It’s a big problem.

 But should landlords be penalized because merchants don’t want to open downtown?
+The former NYC mayor thought enough to consider legislation.

 They have to prove they are in business for the long haul and show their city councils they are serious about fighting for customers.

-And that isn’t her local politicians’, her local business improvement association’s, or her Chamber of Commerce’s fault - it is hers and all the other merchants are doing what is convenient, not what is prudent.
+And that isn’t her local politicians’, her local business improvement association’s, or her Chamber of Commerce’s fault - it is hers, and all the other merchants are doing what is convenient, not what is prudent.

 After you have your game plan, encourage those who want to change to go out and buy a half whisky barrel, fill it full of planting mix and colorful annuals like petunias, put it in front of their store, and take care of that one planter.
 That colorful planter becomes a visible signal to the rest of the merchants that you take your business seriously.
 Track your sales and conversion increases and continue to build your merchant community.